zephyrproject-rtos/zscilib/README.md

 - [Lis (Library of Iterative Solvers for linear systems)](https://github.com/anishida/lis)
 - [CMSIS-DSP](http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html)

 Despite the wealth of mature functions in these existing libraries, though, they tend to have the following two problems in an embedded context:

-- They are overly broad and resource intensive (GSL, etc.), and this not appropriate for resource constrained devices like the ARM Cortex M family.
+- They are overly broad and resource intensive (GSL, etc.), and thus aren't appropriate for small, resource constrained devices like the ARM Cortex M family.
 - They are missing many of the domain-specific features required to convert raw sensor data into actionable information (CMSIS-DAP, Lis).

-The second item is of particular importance, since the goal of embedded systems is often 'sensing' via raw data, manipulating that data, then acting on the converted data points or passing them on for further analysis.
+The second item is of particular importance, since the goal of embedded systems is often 'sensing' via raw data, correlating that data, and acting on the final data points or passing them on for further analysis.

 CMSIS-DAP contains a number of highly efficient algorithms for filtering raw sensor data, but it doesn't offer any domain-specific assistance converting